NowieX/nw-license/README.md

-# nw-license
+nw-license
 Author: NowieX

-For information, contact me on discord: nowiex
+For inquiries, contact me on Discord: Nowiex

-This script provides your server with a uniquely identifier script.
-It places adds a couple of things into your database so every player has a unique identifier, giving the roleplay a more unique experience!
+This script enhances your server with a unique identifier system.
+It adds several elements to your database, ensuring each player has a distinct identifier, thus enhancing the roleplay experience!

 ## Dependencies
 - oxmysql -> https://github.com/overextended/oxmysql